0ni0nrings/Deep-Dive-Terraform-v2/README.md

 # Deep-Dive-Terraform

-Welcome to Terraform - Deep Dive version 2.
-These exercise files are meant to accompany my course on [Pluralsight](https://app.pluralsight.com/library/courses/deep-dive-terraform/).
+Terraform - Deep Dive version 2.
+These exercise files are meant to accompany course on [Pluralsight](https://app.pluralsight.com/library/courses/deep-dive-terraform/).
 The course was developed using version 0.12.x of Terraform.
 As far as I know there are no coming changes in 0.13 or newer that will significantly impact the validity of these exercise files.
 But I also don't control all the plug-ins, providers, and modules used by the configurations.

 If you're looking for the older version of the course, that is still available on the v1 branch.
 I am no longer maintaining it, but I thought I would keep it around for posterity.